Let's take a look at some of the changes that arise from this, through a simple case study: making an international phone call to a relative.

 Instead, solar days are now formally given hybrid names, as in "it's Friday/Saturday today".
 And in fact, business hours here in the UK are typically documented in this much simpler form:

 |Tuesday/Wednesday||17:00 to 01:00|

 |Friday/Saturday||17:00 to 01:00|

 As you can see, a "weekday" is Monday/Tuesday to Friday/Saturday.
 Again, this is not the case all over the world: some countries work on Sunday/Monday to Thursday/Friday.
+This means that it is not possibly to say universally whether Friday/Saturday is a "weekday".
 And other countries still are well-enough aligned with Standard Time that they get to retain conventional weekly timetables, which run from "Monday" to "Sunday".
 Lucky them!